Wirus3k/Wirus3k/README.md

 :green_circle: Bachelor of Automation and Robotics <br />

 ---Wrocław University of Science and Technology--- <br />
-:red_circle: Student of IT Automation Systems <br />
+:red_circle: Master of IT Automation Systems <br />